IHTSDO/snowstorm/docs/loading-snomed.md

 ## Loading Release Full Files

 It's possible to load the RF2 **Full** files which gives you access to previous releases in addition to the current content.
-This will probably take many hours.
+This will  take many hours (*one import has taken more than 24 hours*).

 Simply replace the `--import` argument above with `--import-full`.